 The CRC is resolutely and actively focused on international cooperation.
 Since 2012, it has been a major player in the DEANS Forum on Resilience Engineering, which regularly brings together the universities of Berkeley, Tokyo, Imperial College London, the Swiss Federal Institute of Technology in Lausanne (École polytechnique fédérale de Lausanne) and the KTH Royal Institute of Technology in Sweden.
 Since 2009, the Massachusetts Institute of Technology, in the form of the team led by Professor Nancy Leveson, has welcomed 5 of CRC’s doctoral students.
 Since 2014, it has worked closely with the University of Tokyo, notably its departments of atomic engineering and sociology.
 Since 2016, there has been a research agreement in place with NATO’s Centre for Maritime Research and Experimentation.
 Finally, and also since 2016, it has worked with the Karlsruhe Institute of Technology and the University of Wuppertal in the framework of a Franco–German ANR.

-In France, the CRC is actively working within the PSL network, notably the Paris Dauphine University and the School for Advanced Studies in the Social Sciences (L’École des hautes études en sciences sociales; EHESS), on resilience and extreme situations.
-Cooperation with the University of the Cote d’Azur takes the form of anthropology and management sciences labs, and the Côte d’Azur Observatory.
+In France, the CRC is actively working within the University of the Cote d’Azur (UCA).
+Cooperation with UCA takes the form of anthropology and management sciences labs, and the Côte d’Azur Observatory.
 Finally, since 2009, the Centre has been involved in the MAGIS research group (geomatics research), and works closely in the field of safety and maritime security with the French Naval Academy.

-- A teaching and research team consisting of 12 lecturer–researchers, working with 3 part-time associates.
+- A teaching and research team consisting of 9 lecturer–researchers.

-- A management and administration team (2 permanent members of staff) supports the teaching and research team in monitoring ongoing collaborative projects, managing the SGAR and MRI programmes, and facilitating CRC’s communication activities.
+- Myriam Lavigne-Perrault is our administrative manager.
+She supports the teaching and research team in monitoring ongoing collaborative projects, managing the SGAR and our Advanced Master’s Degreeprogrammes, and facilitating CRC’s communication activities.

 - Didier Delaitre